You have no items in your shopping cart.

 It is always important to know how much a particular electrical energiser is going to cost you to run.

-The only thing you will need to know is how many watts your particular energiser draws and the price/kilowatt charge from your particular electric utility company.
+The only thing you will need to know is how many watts your particular Electric Fence energiser draws and the price/kilowatt charge from your particular electric utility company.
 This is assuming that you have a standard mains unit that plugs into a standard 220V outlet.

 The basic equation is: watts x time / 1000 = kWh